comprna/METEORE/README.md

 # Combined model usage
 --------------------------------------

+We have trained Random Forest models that combine the outputs from two of the methods above to produce consensus predictions with improved accuracy.

-Before running the below command please make sure you install the required libraries in the conda env
+First of all, please make sure you install the required libraries in the conda env

 ```
 pip install -r requirements.txt